noyon674/gitTutorial/README.md

 20. move different branch `git checkout branchName`

 - Here we create a branch name develop and make a commit but If we move the main branch then we didnot find the file which created in the develop branch.

+Please complete adding and commiting all the from new branch then move to the main branch.

+### Merge two branch
+1. Merge data from develop branch to main branch.
+Ensure done commit in the develop branch.

+2. Back to the main branch and press `git merge develop`

+3. Data will be added into the main branch.
+After delete the develop branch. `git branch -d develop`

+## push code to the specific branch
+1. If you staying `develop` branch and you want to push data to the `develop` branch the just write `git push`

+2. If you staying `develop` branch and you want to push to the `main` branch then the command is `git push -u origin main`